-Here's 14 of my favourite travel hacks everyone should know as well as some even frequent flyers won't know.
+Here are 14 of my favourite travel hacks everyone should know as well as some even frequent flyers won't know.
 So next time you get thrown around the world in a giant, metal cylinder...
 You'll be prepared.

 1. Use Flight Comparison Sites